 - One can track the company performance easily by reviewing the income summary of past years and get to know whether a company is making a profit regularly or not.

-- It also helps at the filling of income tax returns because it gives all the information which is required to file tax returns in one place.
+- It also helps at the filling of income tax returns because it gives all the necessary information to file tax returns in one place.

 - It is easily understandable because there are only two columns are having in this statement.

-- It helps in budget vs actual variance analysis.
+- Income Summary helps in budget vs. actual variance analysis.

 - It is very easy to derive the cash profit by adding or deducting the accrual balances.

-- Income summary of one year is not useful for financial performance analysis, an investor has to take at least 10 years of summary for analyzing the financial performance, therefore, it is time taking and sometimes difficult to get the 10 years summary of the organization which is not listed.
+- Income summary of one year is not useful for financial performance analysis.
+An investor has to take at least 10 years of summary for analyzing financial performance.
+Therefore, it is time taking and sometimes difficult to get the 10 years summary of the organization, which is not listed.

-Income Summary, as per the name is a summary of income and expenses and the result of this summary, is profit or loss for the specific period.
-It is a very important tool for preparing financial statement it works as a checkpoint and mitigates the errors which can occur in the preparation of financial statement directly transferring the balance from revenue and expense account.
+Income Summary, as per the name, is a summary of income and expenses, and the result of this summary is profit or loss for the specific period.
+It is a very important tool for preparing financial statements.
+It works as a checkpoint and mitigates the errors which can occur in the preparation of financial statement directly transferring the balance from revenue and expense account.